BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_4_Generate_a_Payment_Request.md

 ### Node information

 In this second instance that we refer before you may get information about it using `lnd$lncli -n testnet getinfo` command.
+Remember identity_pubkey field,  due it will be the same value when you pay the invoice.

+**"identity_pubkey": "0302d48972ba7eef8b40696102ad114090fd4c146e381f18c7932a2a1d73566f84"**

 > :warning: **WARNING:**   Notice this example is using an LND instance,   if you want to reproduce this steps you should use Bitcoin Standup Script and install a new LND instance.